Repository configuration

 Versioning

-The version histories of all versionable nodes are stored in a repository-wide version store configured in the Versioning element of the repository
+The version histories of all versionable nodes are stored in a repository-wide version store configured in the Versioning element of the repository configuration.

-configuration.
-The versioning configuration is much like workspace configuration as they are both used by Jackrabbit for storing content.
-The main
+The versioning configuration is much like workspace configuration as they’re both used by Jackrabbit for storing content.
+The main difference between versioning and workspace configuration is that no search index is specified for the version store.

-and searched using the repository-wide search index.
 Another difference is that there are no ${wsp.name}

 or ${wsp.path}

-variables for the versioning
+variables for the versioning configuration.

-configuration.
-Instead the native file system path of the version store is explicitly specified in the configuration.
+Instead, the native file system path of the version store is explicitly specified in the configuration.

 <Versioning rootPath="${rep.home}/version">